Pune Municipal Corporation: 2012

 Municipal elections were held on 16 February 2012 to elect a total of 152 councillors in 76 wards (2 per ward).
 Vaishali Bankar (NCP) and Deepak Mankar (Congress) were elected as the Mayor and Deputy Mayor respectively.

 2017

 Municipal Elections were held on 21 February 2017 to elect a total of 162 councillors in 41 wards.
 The BJP won an absolute majority in the 2017 elections, marking the first time the city got a mayor from the party.
 Mukta Tilak (BJP) was elected as the mayor and Navanth Kamble (RPI (A)) as the deputy mayor by the newly elected general body in March 2017.
 Tilak is the first member of the BJP to hold the position.
-Following Kamble's demise while in office, Siddharth Dhende of the RPI (A) was elected as the deputy mayor in June 2017.
+Following Kamble's death while in office, Siddharth Dhende of the RPI (A) was elected as the deputy mayor in June 2017.